weixian-zhang/FoodTruckJunkie/README.md

     Example App Service Environment, Integrated Service Environment
   * Adopt industrial security benchmarks to harden Azure environment for example Azure CIS

-### Security Unit Tests | SDLC - Development phase

-In additional to standard unit tests, security unit tests should also be written to cover security controls developed according to [Security Requirements](#define-security-requirements--sdlc---define-requirement-phase).
-Security unit tests should be written to <ins>bypass</ins> security controls.

 ### Secure Coding | SDLC - Development phase

-* Secure coding practices - I plan to familiarize with [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf)     and follow the guidelines as I write software, some examples:
+* Secure coding practices - I plan to familiarize with [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf)     and follow the guidelines as I write software, some examples include:
   * do not disclose sensitive info in error message
   * close DB connection right after use, leaving  persisted TCP connections are like leaving a back-door for adversaries to exploit
   * validate all inputs